 We may also be subject to costs and liabilities with respect to privacy issues.
 Several companies have incurred penalties for failing to abide by the representations made in their public-facing privacy policies.
 In addition, several states have passed laws that require businesses to implement and maintain reasonable security procedures and practices to protect sensitive personal information and to provide notice to consumers in the event of a security breach.
 Further, it is anticipated that additional federal and state privacy-related legislation will be enacted.
 Such legislation could negatively affect our business.
 In addition, foreign countries may enact laws that could negatively impact our business and/or may prosecute us for violating existing laws.
-Such laws might include EU member country conforming legislation under applicable EU Privacy, eCommerce, and Data Protection Directives (and similar legislation in other countries where we may have operations).
+Such laws might include EU member country conforming legislation under applicable EU Privacy, eCommerce, Data Protection Directives (and similar legislation in other countries where we may have operations), and the recently enacted EU General Data Protection Regulation, which is directly applicable to all member states.
 Any costs incurred in addressing foreign laws could negatively affect the viability of our business.
 Our exposure to this risk will increase to the extent we expand our operations internationally.